Research Innovation Hub / Research Methodology

 CIt is specific, arguable, feasible, and grounded in a gap in the literature.

-DIt reflects the researcher's personal opinion about an important topic.
+DIt reflects the researcher's personal opinion about an important social issue.

 Question 2 of 10